rolemadelen/minimalist-blog/src/blog/en/b.md

 ## Big-O Notation

-The worst-case time complexity of an algorithm is described by Big-O notation.
+The worst-case time complexity of an algorithm is represented by Big-O notation.

 Mathematically, Big-O is defined as: